Resource population and phenotypes collection

 Genomic DNA was isolated from blood samples using the TIANamp Blood DNA Kit (Tiangen Biotech Co.Ltd.,Beijing, China).
 DNA quality was acceptable when the A260/A280 radio was between 1.8 and 2.0.
 Genotyping was performed with the Illumina BovineHD Beadchip (Illumina Inc., San Diego, CA, USA) and the PLINK v1.07 Software was used for quality control .
 In this study, animals with a call rate (0.9) were discarded.
 SNPs were deleted the following standards, including minor allele frequency (0.01), SNP call rate (0.05) and Hardy-Weinberg equilibrium values (p110−6).
 Finally, 671192 SNPs on 29 autosomal chromosomes with an average distance of 3 kb were generated for the analysis.

-We used the compressed mixed linear model (CMLM) for single-trait GWAS because it reduced computing time by clustering individuals into groups, increased the power in QTN detection by eliminating the need to re-compute variance components, and enhanced the effectiveness in correcting the inflation from the polygenic background and controlling the bias of population stratification [61, 62].
+For six body size traits in three growth stage, we performed single-trait GWAS, respectively.
+The compressed mixed linear model (CMLM) was called because it reduced computing time by clustering individuals into groups, increased the power in QTN detection by eliminating the need to re-compute variance components, and enhanced the effectiveness in correcting the inflation from the polygenic background and controlling the bias of population stratification [61, 62].
 Briefly, a principal components analysis (PCA) was performed and a kinship matrix was calculated using the Genome Association and Prediction Integrated Tool (GAPIT) package in R v3.4.2 .
 To revise the effects of population structure, the Q matrix was reflected by the PCA.
-To replace the incomplete genealogy, the K matrix was calculated by the VanRaden algorithm .
+To replace the incomplete pedigrees, the K matrix was calculated by the VanRaden algorithm .
 This model is as follows:

 where n is the number of P<0.01 in the results, and m is the total number of SNPs .

-The multi-trait GWAS were conducted to detect pleiotropic SNPs and the model was a Chi square statistic, which approximately followed a Chi square distribution with the number of traits tested as the number of degrees of freedom.
-It was calculated for each SNP using the following formula : (see Formula in the Supplementary Files)
+For the three growth stages, the multi-trait GWAS were conducted to detect pleiotropic SNPs and the model was a Chi square statistic, which approximately followed a Chi square distribution with the number of traits tested as the number of degrees of freedom.
+It was calculated for each SNP using the following formula :

-Information on body size traits at three growth stages were obtained from all individuals, and we conducted a longitudinal GWAS by LONG-GWAS .
+For these individuals that completely obtained body size information at three growth stages, we conducted a longitudinal GWAS by LONG-GWAS .
 This model was similar to CMLM, except that the phenotypic variance was partitioned to SNPs, fixed factors (the above-mentioned vector), polygenic effects, time stage effects and residual variance.
 Moreover, numerous studies have reported that the longitudinal design could facilitate the identification of time-dependent and consistent loci, which increased the statistical power due to their effectiveness in incorporating the correlation structure of multiple measurements and alleviating the multiple testing burden [26, 27, 69].
 The code data implementing this method may be found at http://genetics.cs.ucla.edu/longGWAS/.
 This model is as follows:

-In this formula, is the adjusted phenotype.
+In this formula, is the adjusted phenotype (these fixed effects mentioned in CMLM were adjusted in order to account for additional confounding).
 The incidence matrix W, Z, the vector v, u and e are consistent with CMLM mentioned above.
 Differently, the parameter is a vector for time stage effects with a putative N (0,) distribution, where D is a known block diagonal matrix representing the covariance between permanent environmental components.
 The D matrix was calculated by this formula: D= E ⊗ I, where E is a 3 × 3 matrix representing the covariance between the set of 3 time points for each individual.